Skip Navigation Dalio Education logo

 Back

 Andrew serves as Co-Founder and Senior Advisor to the Connecticut RISE Network, which he co-created with Barbara Dalio, Bob Hughes, and Emily Pallin in 2015 as an independent non-profit organization.
 RISE facilitates improvement networks where educators work together across schools and districts to support high school students in graduating with a plan and the skills and confidence to achieve college and career success.
-RISE has advanced Grade 9 on-track rates by 19 percentage points over the past eight years.
-And during that time period, RISE has helped to increase high school graduation rates by 12 percentage points across its network of schools.
+RISE has advanced Grade 9 on-track rates by 17 percentage points, from 64% to 81%, over the past seven years.
+And during that time period, RISE has helped to increase high school graduation rates by 11 percentage points, from 78% to 89%, across its network of schools.

-Andrew is a Co-Founder of the Connecticut Opportunity Project, which is a social investment fund and capacity-building initiative that supports youth-serving organizations to benefit young people ages 14 to 26 who are severely off-track or disconnected from education and employment.
-To date, CTOP has helped its grantee partners to serve 925 young people who are severely off-track or disconnected, ensuring they are enrolled in good programs and receiving the appropriate levels of services and supports needed to deliver positive long-term outcomes.
+Andrew is a Co-Founder of the Connecticut Opportunity Project, which is a social investment fund and capacity-building initiative that supports youth-serving organizations to benefit young people ages 14 to 26 who are severely off-track or disconnected from education, employment, and community.
+In 2022, CTOP helped its grantee partners serve 725 young people who are severely off-track or disconnected from school or work, ensuring they are enrolled in good programs and receiving the appropriate levels of services and supports needed to deliver positive long-term outcomes.

-Andrew is a member of the Leap of Reason Ambassadors Community.
+Andrew is a Pahara Fellow.
+He serves as a member of the CBIA Foundation's Advisory Board.
 He has a B.A. in Political Science from Dickinson College and a J.D. from the University of Pittsburgh School of Law.